 Opening the Cottage

 When opening your cottage back up, the mains will need to be turned back on, and the water should be allowed to run for approximately 10 minutes before being used.
-This will help to flush out any impurities that may have gathered within the pipes.
+Make sure you walk around and check for any leaks at this time.
+Flushing the pipes will help to flush out any impurities that may have gathered within the pipes.
+If you do not have a filtration system in place, talk to us about how easy it would be to drink your tap water at the cottage – safely.
+Think about not ever again buying cases or huge jugs of bottled water – being a part of the #saynotoplastic movement and saving our planet from plastic waste.

 If the colour of the water is not clear or if a great deal of rust seems to be present, there could be an internal issue.
-This is yet another occasion that dictates a trained plumber should be used.
+This is yet another occasion that dictates the need for a well trained, experienced licensed plumber, like the pros at Harris Plumbing.

 Note: Do-it-yourself strategies are only likely to make things worse in the long run.